- TAX INFO

 - Scholarship and fellowship grants not reported on a Form W-2.
 Also, enter "SCH" and the amount in the space to the left of line 1.
 However, if you were a degree candidate, include on line 1 only the amounts you used for expenses other than tuition and course-related expenses.
 For example, amounts used for room, board, and travel must be reported on line 1.
 For more information on taxable scholarships and grants, see Pub.
 970.

-TIP: You must use Form 1040A or 1040 if you received dependent care benefits for 2012.
-You must use Form 1040 if you received employer-provided adoption benefits for 2012.
+CAUTION!
+You must use Form 1040A or 1040 if you received dependent care benefits for 2013.
+You must use Form 1040 if you received employer-provided adoption benefits for 2013.

 Line 2, Taxable Interest